Bramble – 1 year old male – available for adoption from 29th May

-Bramble is fully vaccinated against myxomatosis, RVHD1 & RVHD2, and was neutered on 17th April.
-He will be looking for a forever home where he can join a neutered and fully vaccinated female bunny in 6 weeks time (from 29th May).
+Bramble is an approx 1 year old neutered & fully vaccinated (myxo, RHD1&2) bunny.
+He is looking for a forever home where he can join a neutered and fully vaccinated female bunny.

 Bramble will be able to live indoors or outdoors, either in a bunny proofed room or predator proof and escape-proof outdoor set-up.
+This boy is a real adventurer, he is VERY agile and lively, so needs a set-up where he won’t cause a nuisance by climbing on/squeezing behind human furniture and cannot escape to unsafe places!
+He can jump HIGH!
 The minimum enclosure size requirements for a pair of bunnies is 60 square feet for lots of binkies.

-Home checks will be carried out and potential adopters will need to bring their female bunny to meet Bramble at the rescue in Sale, South Manchester, once he is 6 weeks post-neuter.
-For those not confident with bonding we are happy to carry this out here at the rescue, with ongoing support after adoption.
+Home checks will be carried out and potential adopters will need to bring their female bunny to meet Bramble here.
+For those not confident with bonding we are happy to carry this out here at the rescue (this would involve your bun staying with us for anything from a few days to a week), with ongoing support after adoption.
+Bramble’s adoption fee is a minimum £40 donation 🐰🐰

 Rabbits are highly social animals, so in the majority of cases rabbits will not be rehomed to live alone.
 Where (on rare occasions) it is in the best interests of a rabbit to live singly, they must live as a house rabbit as part of the family.
 Where a rabbit is being adopted to join an existing bunny, we will ask you to bring your bun to the rescue to meet the rabbit you wish to adopt to see how they get along.
 We provide a full bonding service for rabbits being adopted from us for adopters who are not confident with the bonding process.
 Support and advice after taking your rabbits home will always be available, with full rescue back-up provided should any bonds fail.